Nathan Milstein: Biography

 In 1929, Milstein made his American debut with Leopold Stokowski and the Philadelphia Orchestra.
-He eventually settled in New York and became an American citizen.
+He eventually settled in New York, gaining American citizenship in 1942.
 He toured repeatedly throughout Europe, maintaining residences in London and Paris.
 A transcriber and composer, Milstein arranged many works for violin and wrote his own cadenzas for many concertos.
 He was obsessed with articulating each note perfectly and would often spend long periods of time working out fingerings which would make passages sound more articulated.
 One of his best-known compositions is Paganiniana, a set of variations on various themes from the works of Niccolò Paganini.

 After playing many different violins in his earlier days, Milstein finally acquired the 1716 "Goldman" Stradivarius in 1945 which he used for the rest of his life.
-He renamed this Stradivarius the "Maria Teresa" in honor of his daughter Maria (presently wife of Marchese GiovanAngelo Theodoli-Braschi, Duke of Nemi and Grandee of Spain, descendant from Pope Pius VI) and his wife Therese.
-He also performed on the 1710 ex-"Dancla" Stradivarius for a short period.

-In 1948, Milstein's recording of Felix Mendelssohn's Violin Concerto in E minor, with Bruno Walter conducting the New York Philharmonic, had the distinction of being the first catalogue item in Columbia's newly introduced long-playing twelve-inch 33 rpm vinyl records, Columbia ML 4001.
+He renamed this Stradivarius the "Maria Teresa" in honor of his daughter Maria and his wife Therese.
+He also performed on the 1710 ex-"Dancla" Stradivarius.
+In 1948, Milstein's recording of Felix Mendelssohn's Violin Concerto in E minor, with Bruno Walter conducting the New York Philharmonic, was the first recording issued in Columbia's LP format.

 Milstein was awarded the Légion d'honneur by France in 1968 and received a Grammy Award for his recording of Bach's Sonatas and Partitas in 1975.
 He was also awarded Kennedy Center honors by US President Ronald Reagan.
 A recital he gave in Stockholm in June 1986, one of his last performances, was recorded in its entirety and shows the remarkable condition of his technique at age 82.
 A fall shortly afterward in which he severely broke his left hand ended his career.
 During the late 1980s, Milstein published his memoirs, From Russia to the West, in which he discussed his life of constant performance and socializing.
-Milstein discusses the personalities of important composers such as Alexander Glazunov, Sergei Prokofiev, Sergei Rachmaninoff and Igor Stravinsky and conductors such as Arturo Toscanini and Leopold Stokowski, all of whom he knew personally.
+Milstein discusses the personalities of composers such as Alexander Glazunov, Sergei Prokofiev, Sergei Rachmaninoff and Igor Stravinsky and conductors such as Arturo Toscanini and Leopold Stokowski, all of whom he knew personally.
 He also discusses his best friends, pianist Vladimir Horowitz, cellist Gregor Piatigorsky and ballet director George Balanchine, as well as other violinists such as Fritz Kreisler and David Oistrakh.

-Milstein was married twice, remaining married to his second wife, Therese, until his death.
+Milstein was married to Therese Kaufman, with whom he had one daughter, Maria Bernadette.
 He died of a heart attack in London on December 21, 1992, 23 days before his 89th birthday.
 Therese died in 1999 aged 83.